gongjian1981/SENG8091-Group/actions/owner.md

 > Add an `Edit` button to the business profile page.
 When clicked, load the current data into an editable form.
 On submit, call the API to save changes and refresh the profile page.

 ---

+### Requirement 2.1

+Business user can create a promotion.

+#### Action 7:

+Prerequisites: Action 4.

+Backend:

+> Implement an API that takes `businessId`, `title`, `description`, `image`, `pointsRequired`, `startDate`, and `endDate` as input, and saves the promotion to the database.

+Frontend:

+> Add a `Create Promotion` button on the promotions page.
+When clicked, open a form for entering the promotion details.
+On submit, call the API and display a success or error message.